DUNE/dunedataprep/dunedataprep/DataPrep/Tool/README.md

 [AdcWireReader](AdcWireReader.h) populates the prepared ADC waveform for each channel from the associated recob::Wire object.
 This would be used when another actor (Monte Carlo, another reco framewor or an earlier dataprep job) has written TPC data in the format.

-[AdcChannelTrimmer]{AdcChannelTrimmer.h) trims or pads the channels waveforms to be a spcified length.
+[AdcChannelTrimmer](AdcChannelTrimmer.h) trims or pads the channels waveforms to be a spcified length.

 [AdcChannelFFT](AdcChannelFFT.h) performs forward and back FFT transforms with the prepared waveform and DFT data (amplitudes and phases) stored in a channel data object.